 Based in Shoreditch, The Crowd is an incubator, tech business and event organiser with a mission to “leave the world a better place than we found it”.
 How can The Crowd help your business?
 Via the website, sign up to events on how to make your supply chains more sustainable, read blogs on how brands can better promote their values and watch videos on all things purposeful and sustainable.
 The Crowd is an “inspiring environment where big business, advisers and NGOs can share their thinking around the solutions.”
 Over 15,000 people have taken part so far.

 Want more information on CSR and how it can be incorporated into your company?
 We have an entire section on our website dedicated to Doing the Right Thing, providing business advice on sustainability and examples of how Workspace is positively contributing to local communities.
 From Why sustainability should be central to 21st century business strategy to lifting the lid on inequalities in the workplace in Diversity rules, you’re sure to feel inspired.

 You can also discover more articles in Workspace’s Community section, find out more about our customers, our spaces and explore our events calendar.

-If your business is looking for a new base in the capital, browse our portfolio of 64 locations, or get in touch with us to discuss co-working options and more.
+If your business is looking for a new base in the capital, browse our portfolio of over 60 properties, or get in touch with us to discuss co-working options and more.